briannaboyce/RCRustAssignment/README.md

 A simple program built in Rust.

-This program will
+This program takes input from a YAML file and performs the following operations based on YAML input:

-*	Start a process
+*	Starts an executable process
-*	Create a file
+*	Creates a file
-*	Edit a file
+*	Edits a file
-*	Delete a file
+*	Deletes a file
-*	Transmit data over the network
+*	Transmit data over the network using either TCP or UDP

+A sample YAML file structure is included at `minigrep/src/test.yaml`

+The YAML file is divided into 5 objects:
+	- process
+	- create
+	- update
+	- delete
+	- network

+Process object:
+	-objectName
+		-path: String
+		-executableName: String
+		-arguments: String (optional)

+Create object:
+	-objectName
+		-path: String
+		-fileType: String
+		-fileName: String
+		-fileContent: String

+Update object:
+	-objectName
+		-path: String
+		-fileType: String
+		-fileName: String
+		-fileContent: String

+Delete object:
+	-objectName
+		-path: String
+		-fileType: String
+		-fileName: String
+		-fileContent: String (empty)

+Network object:
+	-objectName
+		-destAddr: String
+		-destPort: String
+		-protocol: String (TCP or UDP)
+		-data: String

+A log file is output in the current directory of operations taken.
+The file is output in YAML.

-Program will run on Linux, macOS, and Windows
+Program runs on Linux, macOS, and Windows.

-A log file will be generated of all actions taken by this program as it runs